burlachenkok/exploring-python3/python3-note.md

 A **Logical Line** of a script program is constructed from one or more physical lines by following the explicit or implicit line-joining rules:

-* When a physical line ends in a backslash `\` character that is not part of a string literal or comment, it is joined with the following forming a single logical line, deleting the backslash and the following end-of-line character.
+* When a physical line ends in a backslash `\` character that is not part of a string literal or comment, it is joined with the following, forming a single logical line, deleting the backslash and the following end-of-line character.

 * A physical and logical line that contains only spaces, tabs, and possibly a comment is ignored by the parser.

 * Normally you should use `\` for line continuation.
-However, Python automatically supports multi-line continuation inside the following constructions, and when you are inside such an expression you can split your expression over more than one physical line without using the backslash symbol:
+However, Python automatically supports multi-line continuation inside the following constructions, and when you are inside such an expression, you can split your expression over more than one physical line without using the backslash symbol:
   * Expressions in parentheses `(arg0, arg1)`, e.g. which is used for passing arguments to [function](https://docs.python.org/3/reference/compound_stmts.html#function) invocation or when you define a [tuple](https://docs.python.org/3/library/stdtypes.html#tuples).
-  * Expressions in square brackets `[item0, item1]`, e.g. which is used to initialize the built-in [list](https://docs.python.org/3/library/stdtypes.html#list) object.
+  * Expressions in square brackets `[item0, item1]`, e.g., which is used to initialize the built-in [list](https://docs.python.org/3/library/stdtypes.html#list) object.
   * Expressions in curly braces `{setItem0, setItem1}`, e.g. which is used to define built-in [sets](https://docs.python.org/3/library/stdtypes.html#set) and [dictionaries](https://docs.python.org/3/library/stdtypes.html#dict).

 A parser reads a Python script.
-The parsing of some pieces of Python source code (e.g., of the function) as we already mentioned is performed only at the moment of the direct call of this function.
-I.e. if you have errors in the function, but you did not invoke it you will not observe problems a-priori (from the Python interpreter side).
+The parsing of some pieces of Python source code (e.g., of the function), as we already mentioned, is performed only at the moment of the direct call of this function.
+I.e., if you have errors in the function, but you did not invoke it, you will not observe problems a-priori (from the Python interpreter side).

 ## Comments

 Comments in Python start with the hash character `#` and extend to the end of the physical line.
-One workaround about the limitation of supporting multiline strings is to create an unnamed string inside the function body, but not as a first string, see this tweet by Guido Van Rossum: https://x.com/gvanrossum/status/112670605505077248 from 2011.
+One workaround for the limitation of supporting multiline strings is to create an unnamed string inside the function body, but not as a first string; see this tweet by Guido Van Rossum: https://x.com/gvanrossum/status/112670605505077248 from 2011.

 ## Operator Precedence

 Based on [C++ Technical Note/Lexical Analysis](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#lexical-analysis) - in the terminology of Programming Languages, tokens are separate words of a program text.
-In most programming languages, the tokens fundamentally can be one of the following types:
+In most programming languages, the tokens can fundamentally be one of the following types:

 * a.
 Operators
 * b.
 Separators